RickyYCheng/Edgar.Godot/reference.md

 > You can only use either `room_exceptions` or `room_inclusions` at a time.
 > If both are provided, only `room_inclusions` will be considered.

+### Layer filter
+See "col" in Renderer section for details.